TroyBurkhart/Example_Website_App_API/README.md

 ```
 Then, for the web app, from terminal, copy the localhost link and paste into Google Chrome; i.e. => http://localhost:5173/

+If running the app, it uses the live server API as well so it may take a minute to load just like the live link

 ## Improvements
 - The expo version for React-Native is slightly out of date and could be updated along with some of the components like Swipeable which is being removed from React-Native
 - The app also contains some unstable components making it inefficient but otherwise still effective